Device analytics

 Last Disconnect Reason : User initiated disconnection - Device was powered off or Wi-Fi turned off

-To view the per client pc-analytics reports, use the following command:
+To view the per client pc-analytics reports, use this command:

 Device# show wireless client mac-address 3413.e8b6.xxxx stats pc-analytics